ByteSizedIT/week6Suraj/README.md

 ## Stretch criteria
 - Save your state to localstorage so you can leave the page and come back later
 - Make it look great

+## Daily Log
+#### Tuesday
+- Came up with ideas but most of them were rejected due to the complexity of them.
+(Packman's ai, flappy birds).
+- Determined what our main app and user stories would be.
+- Verified that we are meeting all the acceptance crtieria within the project.
+- Created issues and netlified our app.

+#### Wednesday
+- Assignend issues.